A Look Back at Cloud Foundry Summit Philadelphia

 - The Cloud Foundry Unconference is always a highlight at Summits.
 Read about all the planning that goes into an unconference, and make sure to stop by the next one in the Hague!

-- Technical events like the hands-on labs, trainings and certification exam took place thanks to help from our dedicated members, including anynines, Altoros, Dynatrace, Pivotal, Resilient Scale, SAP and Stark & Wayne.
+- Technical events like the hands-on labs, trainings and certification exam took place thanks to help from our dedicated members, including anynines, Altoros, Dynatrace, VMware, Resilient Scale, SAP and Stark & Wayne.

 - The Foundation announced findings from its most recent global research in the report Adaptation, Not Adoption, is the Key to Digital Transformation: Why IT Strategy Requires a Perpetual State of Change.
 With more than half of companies surveyed putting mission-critical apps in the cloud, it’s clear that digital transformation is the new reality, and that companies must adapt to constant change to keep up.